ktbriggs-gc/openj9/README.md

-Evacuator is a WIP generational garbage collector prototype that uses a bounded scan stack to navigate the evacuation live set and direct evacuation copy to collocate referring pointer and head of evacuated referent within the same L1 cache line whenever possible.
+Evacuator is a WIP generational garbage collector prototype that uses a bounded scan stack to navigate the evacuation live set and direct evacuation copy, collocating referring pointer and head of evacuated referent within the same L1 cache line whenever possible.

 An [overview](https://github.com/ktbriggs-gc/omr/files/6177583/EvacuatorOverview.pdf)
 of evacuator operation is available.
-Preliminary testing with SPECjbb2008 demonstrate 20-30% cache line collocation of reference endpoints and a >1% improvement in benchmark scores when collected with evacuator versus scavenger (the default STW generational collector for OpenJ9).
+Preliminary testing with SPECjbb2008 demonstrates 20-30% cache line collocation of reference endpoints and >1% improvement in benchmark scores when collected with evacuator versus scavenger (the default STW generational collector for OpenJ9).